p0n1/xfun/README.md

 - **Expandable Images**: Click any photo to view it full-size
 - **URL Flexibility**: Supports both twitter.com and x.com URLs
 - **Kid-friendly**: Designed for young viewers, fostering curiosity without distractions
+- **Progressive Web App (PWA)**: Install as an app on your device for native-like experience
+- **Offline Support**: View previously loaded posts even without internet connection
 - **Self-hosting Friendly**: Easy to deploy on your own server or hosting platform
 - **Privacy-focused**: All requests are sent from your browser — the hosting server never sees your lists